 - Humanities Co-ordinator

 Telephone: +44 (0)29 2087 6108

-Nick joined the Cardiff Centre for Lifelong Learning in March 2008.
+Nick joined Continuing & Professional Education in March 2008.
 He is a Senior Lecturer and currently co-ordinates the Humanities provision (Creative Writing, English Literature, Media, Historical Studies, Music, and Philosophy) and Inside Narratives Pathway to a Degree.
 He is Chair of the Learning and Teaching Committee and is also responsible for organising the tutor training programme and annual tutor conference.
 He is a graduate of Cardiff University, where he gained a PhD for an analytical study of Sir Peter Maxwell Davies’s Third Symphony and a portfolio of original compositions.
 From 2005 to 2007 he was a Lecturer in Music and Deputy Chair of the MA in Music programme at The Open University, and from 1996 to 2013 Nick was an Associate Lecturer at Cardiff University’s School of Music.
 He is a Senior Fellow of the Higher Education Academy (SFHEA) and holds a Postgraduate Certificate in University Teaching and Learning (PCUTL).

 Research interests and publications